SysKitTeam/docs-monitor/product-updates/syskit-8-release-note.md

 ---
-description: This article describes all new features, improvements and bug fixes delivered in SysKit 2016 R2.
+description: This article describes all new features, improvements and bug fixes delivered in Syskit 2016 R2.
 ---

-# SysKit 2016 R2 – Monitor and script all the things!
+# Syskit 2016 R2 – Monitor and script all the things!

-We are proud to present the newest version of SysKit!
+We are proud to present the newest version of Syskit!
 It’s a major release, and our development team definitely made a conscious effort to keep getting big things done and adding another set of powerful features.
 Read this release note to discover all the new features and improvements.

-Thanks to our hardworking SysKit team, you can now make **PowerShell reports** and import and execute any **script** you can think of!
+Thanks to our hardworking Syskit team, you can now make **PowerShell reports** and import and execute any **script** you can think of!
 How does it work?

-SysKit provides you with a **built-in PowerShell editor** for writing and saving scripts.
+Syskit provides you with a **built-in PowerShell editor** for writing and saving scripts.
 With this feature, all defined PowerShell scripts will be automatically executed with the Inventory Snapshots system job!
 These scripts can be assigned to a number of servers through the **Computer Groups**.

-The other great new feature in SysKit is the ability to **monitor custom performance counters in real time**.
+The other great new feature in Syskit is the ability to **monitor custom performance counters in real time**.
 With this capability, you can now **load and monitor** every available custom performance counter from your servers.
 These performance counters can be assigned to a number of servers through the **Monitoring Templates**.

-SysKit comes with **predefined** Monitoring Templates for some of the most common server roles, including **SQL, IIS,** and **SharePoint**, to get you up and running quickly with performance monitoring!
+Syskit comes with **predefined** Monitoring Templates for some of the most common server roles, including **SQL, IIS,** and **SharePoint**, to get you up and running quickly with performance monitoring!

-SysKit has become the ultimate tool for real-time performance monitoring and remote administration of Windows environments.
+Syskit has become the ultimate tool for real-time performance monitoring and remote administration of Windows environments.
 Awesome, isn’t it?

 We’d also like to thank all of our customers for their continued patience.
 We’re working hard all the time to improve things. 🙂